-The CTC allocated SJJPA \$56,676,590 in operating funding for FY 2019/20.
-Of this, \$51,374,350 will be utilized for the Amtrak contract.
-SJJPA used the remaining \$3,616,000 for several operational items outside of the Amtrak contract, which are described below.
-The funding request for FY 2020/21 is \$58,805,207 for the Amtrak contract and \$1,400,000 for the non-Amtrak operational items (see Table 10.3).
-For FY 2021/22 the San Joaquins projected funding request is \$60,569,363 for the Amtrak contract and \$1,450,000 for non-Amtrak operational items, for an increase of 3% over the FY 2020/21 funding request.
+The CTC allocated SJJPA \$38,304,142 in operating funding for FY 2021/22, This balance, along with Federal funding will be utilized for the Amtrak contract.
+SJJPA was awarded \$1,600,000 for the Venture Car maintenance and truck overhauls and insurance and stations lease obligations.
+The funding request for FY 2022/23 is \$69,932,384 for the Amtrak contract and \$5,993,474 for the non-Amtrak operational items (see Table 10.3).
+Other direct operations costs for FY 2021/22 were incurred and nonrecurring but are being requested at this time.
+These include initial railroad liability insurance premiums and the required self-insurance retention, as well as Thruway bus termination charges for the FY 20/21 service restructuring.
+Other operations expenses may reallocated amounts between Department approved projects.
+Any amounts above operational surpluses will be applied to approved projects prior to requesting reimbursement.
+For FY 2023/24 the San Joaquins projected funding request is \$72,030,356 for the Amtrak contract and \$3,005,000 for non-Amtrak operational items, for an increase of 3% over the FY 2022/23 funding request.